 Proposes tasks

-Reads a corpus document and, via multi-turn retrieval, writes an open-ended task calibrated to sit right at the Solver's capability frontier — rewarded when the Solver scores near 50%.
+Reads a corpus document via multi-turn retrieval and writes an open-ended task targeting the Solver's frontier.
+Rewarded when the Solver scores near 50%; tasks must pass the Judge's quality gates before entering training.

 Self-Play via Co-Evolving Policies for Open-Ended Tasks